top of page

 The goal is always to heal and move forward together.

-And for those of you who would like to delve further into the vast expertise of interpersonal communication; I highly recommend learning about non-violent communication.
+And for those of you who would like to delve further into the vast expertise of interpersonal communication; I highly recommend diving in a bit deeper with the link here ---> non-violent communication

 The Bigger Picture: Preserving the Magic